13 March 2020 | UK NEWS

 While the mere printing of electoral material with an invalid imprint does not constitute an offence in itself, its subsequent dissemination does.
 Indeed, according to WhatsApp screenshots also seen by Wolves, it would appear that this activity did take place across the country, and in bulk:

 The conversations above took place in a Momentum WhatsApp group chat called “Let’s Go NHS”, which is intended for NHS staff to gather and co-ordinate their campaigning for the Labour Party, under the leadership of Jeremy Corbyn at the time.
-The organisation is presently campaigning for Rebecca Long-Bailey to lead the party.
-We have verified to the best of our ability that “Chloe”, who appears in the group chat above, would appear to be the same Chloe Tomlinson, the Momentum Officer who is also said to have hosted the conference call.
+We have since verified that “Chloe”, who appears in the group chat above, is the same Chloe Tomlinson, the Momentum Officer who hosted the original conference call.

 Whether or not intentionally, staff at Momentum have repeatedly and systematically encouraged their activists to commit illegal acts en masse on their behalf, in a process that was officially co-ordinated.
-Said activists are now potentially liable under the law for this, as is the Momentum organisation itself (which describes itself as a “people-powered” movement).
-Potentially, this leafleting campaign may well have influenced the General Election result.
+Said activists are now potentially liable under the law for an unlimited fine in respect of this, as is the Momentum organisation itself (which describes itself as a “people-powered” movement).
+The leafleting campaign may well have influenced the General Election result.

 (This, as it happens, stands in stark contrast to our earlier exclusive story on Momentum’s electoral practices, relating to encouraging a mass bet on a Labour majority in order to make that outcome more likely.
 In that case, attempting to influence a General Election result in such a manner could well be considered immoral, but it is not actually illegal in this country.
 Moreover, it appeared to be an idea conceived by the members themselves, and was not directed by Momentum’s own staff.)